eschwartz/eschwartz.github.io/_posts/2024-02-13-otel-intro.md

   // ...process query params, etc

   // As we execute the DB query, we'll pass the span `ctx` to
-  // the FindItems() method, so it can create it's own chlid span items, err := dataService.FindItems(searchTerm, limitInt, ctx)
+  // the FindItems() method, so it can create its own chlid span items, err := dataService.FindItems(searchTerm, limitInt, ctx)

   // ...generate response